Vitali Klitschko: Sporting legacy

-Having never been knocked down, Vitali Klitschko is widely regarded as the tougher fighter of the two brothers.
+Having never been knocked down, Vitali Klitschko is only the third heavyweight champion to finish his career with this distinction, following Nikolai Valuev and Oliver McCall.
 His 87% knockout percentage is regarded as one of the best knockout-to-fight ratios of any champion in heavyweight boxing history.
 Vitali was also known for being unusually dominant in his fights, having rarely lost a round in his professional career as a boxer.

 During his time as WBC champion, Vitali Klitschko was described as being the best of his time, and George Foreman stated that he has the best straight left in the division.
 Both Klitschko brothers are considered the best heavyweight boxers of their era.
 Having remained undefeated for a large majority of their careers and refusing to fight each other, both brothers remained largely unchallenged throughout their careers.
 Notably, both brothers were particularly well known for using their large size to nullify other heavyweights.
 In 2011, Wladimir and Vitali entered the Guinness World Records book as the pair of brothers with most world heavyweight title fight wins (30 at the time; 40 as of 2020).

 Considered national heroes in Ukraine, in 2008 the Klitschko brothers were voted the 15th greatest Ukrainians of all time following a nation-wide poll that saw around 2.5 million people casting their votes.
 Boxing fights involving one of the Klitschko brothers attracted between 10 and 20 million viewers in Ukraine; some of their fights generated even bigger viewership numbers.
 Vitali has been named multiple times among the 100 most influential people in Ukraine by Korrespondent: he was ranked 60th in 2006, 44th in 2010, 41st in 2011, 16th in 2012, 10th in 2013, 23rd in 2017 and 28th in 2019 (the ranking wasn't conducted between 2014 and 2016).

 The Klitschkos were also considered big stars in Germany.
 A survey carried out by TNS for the Horizont Sport Business in 2003 showed that 90.9% of respondents recognized Vitali while 70.7% celebrated his successes, making him the sixth most recognized and second most beloved athlete in Germany at the time.
 According to DW, another research conducted no later than 2011 showed that nearly 99% of people in Germany recognized the Klitschko brothers.
 The CPI Index conducted by the agency Celebrity Performance in 2012 had the Klitschkos ranked second on the list of the most marketable celebrities in Germany, while in January 2014, based on a survey of 1151 respondents that was conducted by the same agency, the Klitschko brothers were ranked 6th in the "2013 Person of the Year" category.
-At least nine of Vitali's fights generated above 9 million average viewers.
+At least two of Vitali's fights finished among the top 10 most-watched television broadcasts of the year.
+At least eight of his fights generated over 9 million average viewers.
 The Rammstein song Sonne was written as his entrance song.